Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has zero parameters, so schema_description_coverage is 100%.
-The baseline for 0 parameters is 4, and the description does not need to add parameter information.
+The tool has zero parameters, so the description does not need to add parameter meaning.
+The baseline score for no parameters is 4, and the description does not detract.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.